 Peer-to-peer lending has transformed the alternative finance landscape of Europe.
 One major study from the Cambridge Centre for Alternative Finance even concludes that the European market for consumer credit sees annual growth of around 99% per year — with no signs of slowing down in the near future.

-While peer-to-peer lending continues to evolve as an alternative source of credit, dozens of new investment marketplaces are now cropping up around the continent, attempting to connect these borrowers with hopeful investors eyeing an opportunity to lend their money and earn interest.
+As peer-to-peer lending continues to evolve as an alternative source of credit, dozens of new investment marketplaces have sprung up across the continent to connect these borrowers with hopeful investors looking for an opportunity to lend their money and earn interest.

 As an investor, the result is that your options are now overwhelming.

-In a bid to help you find the best peer-to-peer lending platform in Europe, we jumped ahead and did the hard work for you.
-This guide aims to introduce peer-to-peer lending in an honest manner and break down the best platforms available today, comparing them for trust, yield, user-friendliness, competitiveness, selection of investments, security, and much more.
+To help you find the best peer-to-peer lending platform in Europe, we have done the hard work for you.
+This guide aims to be an honest introduction to peer-to-peer lending, breaking down the best platforms available today and comparing them on trust, returns, ease of use, competitiveness, investment choice, security and much more.

 While peer-to-peer lending potentially provides higher returns than traditional investments like stocks, it also carries higher risks.
 Investors should especially keep in mind the special pitfalls of non-regulated peer-to-peer lending and do their own diligence.

 But if you acknowledge the risks, can select reliable loan originators, and you’re fully prepared to dive in, here are our top picks for the peer-to-peer lending platforms in Europe.

 These are the best peer-to-peer lending platforms in Europe